fenago/machine-learning-essentials-module1/lab_guides/lab_6.md

-**Lab  7: Regression Analysis – Part II**
+**Lab  6: Regression Analysis – Part II**

 **Theory**

-In the previous lab, we studied the regression analysis and its assumptions.
+Earlier, we studied the regression analysis and its assumptions.
 In this lab we will investigate the Cost Function Optimization Algorithm, Categorical Features in a Regression model, Feature Scaling, Features Selection, Regularization, and Polynomial Regression.

 **Cost Function**